 1. Make sure a DIY installation is allowed

-If you haven’t started the search for your cabinets yet then keep one thing in mind: not all cabinet manufacturers allow their cabinets to be installed by a do-it-yourself.
+If you haven’t started searching for your cabinets yet, keep in mind that not all cabinet manufacturers allow their cabinets to be installed by a do-it-yourself.

 Rule of thumb: